amgorelik/amgorelik.github.io/about.md

 permalink: /about/
 ---

-I spent last twenty years in the great city of Boston, mostly at startups, writing software, architecting software, shipping software, having fun helping companies to get off the ground <s>and run into the ground</s>, changing jobs, hiring, occasionally managing people.
+I spent the last twenty years in the great city of Boston, mostly at startups, writing software, architecting software, shipping software, having fun helping companies to get off the ground <s>and run into the ground</s>, changing jobs, hiring, occasionally managing people.